In the initial setup of a Samsung LCD/LED, steps are taken to ensure that the settings are proper for 24/7 use.

 9. Power Control SettingsThis ensures that if there's a power outage, the screen will come back on when the power returns, without manually turning the screen on.

-- On the remote, press MENU, go to Settings, select Power Control.
+- On the remote, press MENU, go to System, select Power Control.

 - The settings should be: